godunko/hexapod/README.md

 Phoenix Hexapod
 ===============

 This repository contains software for Phoenix Hexapod robot.
+Software is designed to be reconfigurable, and can be used to control another six legged robots with similar kinematics.

+Software includes firmware of the robot and kinematic simulation application.

 Short video is available on [YouTube](https://youtu.be/20ni6MPR1c4).

-It uses [B2F4A](https://github.com/godunko/b2f4a) library to manage hardware and [CGK](https://github.com/godunko/cgk) for geometric computations.
+It uses [CGK](https://github.com/godunko/cgk) for geometric computations.

 Hardware
 --------

  * [Phoenix Hexapod Kit](https://aliexpress.ru/item/1457972327.html?spm=a2g2w.orderdetail.0.0.4cbc4aa6C7frwp&sku_id=67027752015)
- * WeAct BlackPill with STM32F401 (Cortex-M4 @84 MHz)
+ * WeAct BlackPill with STM32F401/STM32F411 MCU (Cortex-M4 @84 MHz, HSE @25MHz)
  * 18x DS3218 PRO motors
  * 2x PCA9685 PWM/Servo Driver boards to control motors
  * 2x relay modules
  * PlayStation2 Controller

 Software can work on Arduino Due (ATSAM3X8E, Cortex-M3 @84 MHz), however, it doesn't suppot hardware floating point operations and not enough to achieve desired performance of used algoriphms.

 Implemented Features
 --------------------